mygethub-99/proj3fullstack/README.md

  7. Now open a chrome web browser and type in http://localhost:5000/restaurant/ to display the restaurant application.
  8. You may explore the web application as a visitor, or login using facebaook or your google account login.
  9. Once you are logged in you may add new restaurants to edit and display in the web server application.
+ 10. To add pictures of your restaurant you will need to upgrade the web application for a fee.
+Nothing is really free!

 ***
 ### List of master.py module functions.